 Site Plan showing the location of all buildings - including but not limited to the building or buildings that will be rented out to short-term residents.
 The address of each STR shall be located on the site plan.
 [The reason for this requirement is for the County Emergency Management Agency to know the exact location of any and all buildings on the premise to be used for a short-term rental.]

-Completion of a Bureau of Criminal Investigation (BCI) background check for the primary applicant ;
+Completion of a Bureau of Criminal Investigation (BCI) background check for the primary applicant to ensure that the applicant does not have a conviction for a sex crime (Any persons found to have been convicted of a sex crime may be precluded from operating an STR);

 Proof of Platform registration (e.g., Airbnb, VRBO) to assist with the proper amount of taxes being paid to the County.
 The platform selected must be approved by the County Office of the Bed Tax Administrator.
+To obtain approval as a registered platform, the platform shall be required to show that it has adequate provisions to ensure that the relevant taxing authority shall have access to all rental information to ensure that the proper taxing rates are applied.

 A signed affidavit stating that the prospective STR owner has been given a list of all of the required operational standards (See Section 4, Operational Standards, below) and acknowledges that he or she understands that noncompliance with these standards could lead to fines, suspension of an STR permit, revocation of an STR permit, or any other remedy available under Section 5, Inspections and Enforcement, or that is available via state or federal law.